 Anaximander, Thales, and Anaximenes were the first Greek Philosophers.
 The most famous are probably Socrates, Aristotle, Pythagoras, and Plato.

-Pythagoras is credited for creating the world’s first mathematical equation (the theorem), while Socrates posed thoughtful questions relating to morals and ethics – what is the concept of patriotism?
+Pythagoras is credited for creating the world’s first mathematical equation (the theorem)while Socrates posed thoughtful questions relating to morals and ethics.
+For instance, what is the concept of patriotism?
 What is virtue?